By EMILY SCHULTHEIS and KIRSTEN GRIESHABER

 The government also will make vaccinations mandatory starting Feb.
 1. Not quite 66% of Austria’s 8.9 million people are fully vaccinated, one of the lowest rates in Western Europe.

 Saturday’s march started off at Vienna’s massive Heldenplatz square.
 Chanting “Resistance!” and blowing whistles, protesters moved down the city’s inner ring road.
 Many waved Austrian flags and carried signs mocking Chancellor Alexander Schallenberg and Health Minister Wolfgang Mueckstein.
 Some wore doctor’s scrubs; others donned tinfoil hats.
 Most signs focused on the vaccine mandate: “My Body, My Choice,” read one.
 “We’re Standing Up for Our Kids!” said another.

 Among those protesting were members of far-right and extreme-right parties and groups, including the far-right Freedom Party, the anti-vaccine MFG party and the extreme-right Identitarians.

-About 1,300 police officers were on duty, and 35,000 protesters participated in different marches across the city, police said, adding that most didn’t wear masks.
+About 1,300 police officers were on duty, and 35,000 protesters participated in different marches across the city, police said.
 Police said several protesters were detained, but didn’t give specific numbers.
 Later Saturday night, protesters threw bottles and beer cans and fired pyrotechnics at police, who then used pepper spray to disperse the crowds.

-Freedom Party leader Herbert Kickl, who tested positive for COVID-19 this week and had to stay in isolation, appeared via video, denouncing what he called “totalitarian” measures from a government “that believes it should think and decide for us.”
+Freedom Party leader Herbert Kickl, who recently tested positive for COVID-19, appeared via video, denouncing what he called “totalitarian” measures from a government “that believes it should think and decide for us.”